Related Articles

 Learn how liquidation, mid price and mark price works in more detail on our FAQ: Liquidation of Position.

-Flipster provides tools and features designed to help traders manage liquidation risk, including real-time liquidation price calculators, customizable margin call alerts, stop-loss orders, and a variety of order types to execute your risk management strategies effectively.
+Flipster provides tools and features designed to help traders manage liquidation risk, including stop-loss orders to execute your risk management strategies effectively.

 Sign up for an account on the Flipster website or by downloading the Flipster app (Android or Apple).